osisoft/testing-content/Content_Portal/Documentation/Identity/tenants-identity-providers.md

 <a id="opIdIdentityProviders_Get Identity Provider Groups By Ids"></a>

-Get the groups based on the Ids.
-Currently, Azure Active Directory provider is the only provider that supports this endpoint.
+Gets the groups based on the Ids.
+Currently, AAD provider is the only provider that supports this endpoint.

 ### Request
 ```text